aurae-runtime/aurae/README.md

 # Aurae

 Aurae is a turing complete scripting language for platform and application teams.
-Think of it like TypeScript for platforms like Kubernetes.
+Think of it like TypeScript for platforms similar to Kubernetes.

 Use this executable as a runtime alternative to YAML.